nens/sensordata-demo/README.md

 Likewise, the sensorthings standard had quite some useful documentation on how to use it and how the data is structured.
 The connected systems documentation seemed to be a collection of urls meant to check the conformability to the spec, but not the actual spec.
 I probably haven't.

+## TODO

+- [x] Deploy the "hello world" version.
+- [ ] Add POST url to receive messages from chirpstack (initially just for logging those messages and to get the communication set up).
+- [ ] Add docker-compose file with FROST-server.

 ## Local dev setup

 Install `uv` and call `uv sync`.
 Enable the virtualenv with `source .venv/bin/activate`.